Map and text from Mr. Belzer’s 7th Grade Class of 2005

 Unlike parks with lawns and ornamental plants, Tauhindauli Park was restored to its natural state by using plants that are native to this area.
-Not only are these plants best suited for this soil, natives also provide habitat and food for animals that live here.
+Not only are these plants best suited for this soil, but natives also provide habitat and food for animals that live here.
 In spring you can enjoy California poppies, lupine, flax, asters, and goldenrod in the meadows.
 A favorite along the river’s edge is Indian rhubarb (also called umbrella plant or elephant ears) that has huge ruffled leaves and starts out every spring with a cluster of small pink flowers.
 Horsetail, rushes, sedges, and the sweet-smelling western azalea also like to have their feet wet and live in the riparian zone with the willows.
 Since rushes and sedges both look like tall grasses, just remember that sedges have edges, rushes are round and grasses have nodes.

-Volunteers from the Dunsmuir Garden Club, Dunsmuir Schools, Sacramento River Exchange, civic organizations, and local communities worked tirelessly to help plant and water native plants and seeds, spread straw, clean up trash, and remove invasive non-native at the park.
+Volunteers from the Dunsmuir Garden Club, Dunsmuir Schools, Sacramento River Exchange, civic organizations, and local communities worked tirelessly to help plant and water native plants and seeds, spread straw, clean up trash, and remove invasive non-native [plants] at the park.
 The efforts helped revegetate the restored floodplain, meadow, and riparian area along the newly established Critter Creek.
 ‘Friends of Tauhindauli Park & Tail’, the local support group for the project also assisted by raising additional money for park improvements.
 It was a labor of love for many to see how their efforts helped transform a place that was full of trash, overgrown with weeds, and eroded by floods, to a place they can come and take a walk along the river, fish, picnic, and just enjoy.